stormchaserroleplaying/stormchaserRPG/Talents/Cleric/Arcana/index.md

 <div style="margin-top:-10px;"></div>

 #### **Prerequisite:** Channel Divinity
-You can use your Channel Divinity to abjure otherworldly creatures.
+You can use your channel divinity to abjure otherworldly creatures.

 Using 2 actions, you present your holy symbol toward one celestial, elemental, fey, or fiend of your choice that is within 30 feet of you.
 Make a spellcasting attack vs the creature’s Wisdom defense, provided that the creature can see or hear you.
 If you hit, it is turned for 1 minute or until it takes any damage.